liam-wiltshire/talks/regex/content.md

 ```

 ???
+- There are in centergrade - I'm not going to die of exposure! (about 55)
 - Notice how we have both the full match, but also the part of the pattern we enclosed in brackets is extracted seperately.
 - If we had multiple groupings, each one would be extracted separately